tucnak/telebot/README.md

 }
 ```

 For example, `Message` type is Editable.
-Here is an implementation of `StoredMessage`
+Here is the implementation of `StoredMessage`
 type, provided by telebot:
 ```go
 // StoredMessage is an example struct suitable for being